VK1HF/HAM_Radio_Callsign_watch/README.md

 By default, this script is set up for **VK7DIK**, but you can easily change the callsign in the config section.
 If you want to track multiple callsigns, make a copy of the script for each one and run them separately from `crontab`.

-***bold italic*** This script is designed to let you know when your mates are on air and feeling sociable. (if they are not, they will not update their status)
+*** This script is designed to let you know when your mates are on air and feeling sociable. (if they are not, they will not update their status) ***

 ---